Experience-Monks/math-as-code/README.md

 To denote multiplication of one vector with a scalar, or element-wise multiplication of a vector with another vector, we do not use the dot `∙` or cross `×` symbols.
 These have different meanings in linear algebra, discussed shortly.

 Let's take our earlier example but apply it to vectors.
-For element-wise vector multiplication, you might often see an open dot `∘` to represent the [Hadamard product](https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29).
+For element-wise vector multiplication, you might see an open dot `∘` to represent the [Hadamard product](https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29).

 ![dotcross3](img/dotcross3.png)